Fiat Dino: Background

 The Dino road cars came to be because of Enzo Ferrari's need to homologate a V6 engine for Formula 2 racing cars.

-In 1965 the Commission Sportive Internationale de la FIA had drawn up new rules, to be enacted for the 1967 season.
-F2 engines were required to have no more than six cylinders, and to be derived from a production engine, from a road car homologated in the GT class and produced in at least 500 examples within 12 months.
+In 1965, the Commission Sportive Internationale de la FIA drew up new rules, to be enacted for the 1967 season.
+Formula 2 engines were required to have no more than six cylinders, and to be derived from a production engine, from a road car homologated in the GT class, with at least 500 examples manufactured within 12 months.

 Since a small manufacturer, like Ferrari was in the mid 60s, did not possess the production capacity to reach such quotas, an agreement was signed with Fiat and made public on 1 March 1965: Fiat would produce the 500 engines needed for the homologation, to be installed in a GT car which remained to be specified.

-Dino was the nickname of Enzo's son Alfredo Ferrari, who had died in 1956 and was credited with the concept for Ferrari's Formula 2 V6 racing engine, believed to be designed by Vittorio Jano with a peculiar 65° angle between the cylinder banks.
+Dino was the nickname of Enzo's son Alfredo Ferrari, who had died in 1956 and was credited with the original concept for Ferrari's Formula 2 V6 racing engine, believed to be designed by Vittorio Jano with a peculiar 65° angle between the cylinder banks.
 In his memory, V6-engined Ferrari sports prototype racing cars had been named Dino since the late 1950s.

-The conversion of this racing engine for road use and series production was entrusted to the engineer Aurelio Lampredi, who had previously designed several 4-cylinder Ferrari engines.
+The conversion of this racing engine for road use and series production was entrusted to the renowned engineer Aurelio Lampredi, who had previously designed several 4-cylinder Ferrari engines.
 Interviewed in the early 1980s, Lampredi noted that "things didn't work out exactly as Ferrari had foreseen": Enzo Ferrari had counted on building the engines at Maranello, but Fiat's management insisted on taking control of production, to avoid any breaks in the engine supply.

 The resulting Fiat-built V6 ended up being installed in two very different vehicles: the Fiat Dino, a front-engined grand tourer assembled in Turin by Fiat, and in Ferrari's first series-produced mid-engined sports car, built in Maranello and sold under the newly created Dino marque.
-Even on the cylinder block casting, the name FIAT was visible which was not in line with the newly created DINO make.
+Even on the cylinder block casting, the name FIAT was visible, which was not in line with the Enzo's aspirations for the newly created DINO marque.